dcpatti/ThePrideProject/README.md

    * Python and Pandas for data cleaning
    * Twitter API and ScraPy to collect tweets
-   * SpaCy, Vader, and/or NLTK for sentiment analysis and natural language processing
+   * Scikit-learn, Vader, and NLTK for sentiment analysis and natural language processing
-   * D3, Plotly and/or Bokeh to create visualizations
-   * Flask for web micro-services
+   * Tableau, Flourish and WordCloud for visualizations

  ![image](https://github.com/dcpatti/ThePrideProject/blob/master/images/mlbpride.jpg)